Census data delay could freeze Virginia House districts, raises prospect of elections for three straight years

 New districts would more closely reflect the changing demographics of the state and could affect the balance of power in the legislature.
 Democrats took control of the House just two years ago by flipping districts that had been held by Republicans.
 Changes in boundaries could alter voting patterns and further shift regional power — for instance, populous suburbs could gain seats and dwindling rural areas could lose them.

-Virginia draws new districts every 10 years based on data from the U.S. Census.
-That data was initially set to arrive by the end of March, and the state constitution provides 45 to 60 days after that for new maps to be drawn.
+Virginia draws new districts every 10 years based on census data.
+That information was initially set to arrive by the end of March, and the state constitution provides 45 to 60 days after that for new maps to be drawn.

 But the Census Bureau said that because of delays caused by the coronavirus pandemic, all states would receive data on Sept.
-30 — barely over a month before the Nov.
+30 — not long before the Nov.
 2 elections.

 “It’s just practically impossible to get the data in time to go through the process and draw districts and conduct an election under new maps,” Simon said.